Carmelo, Uruguay: The area around the city

 Between Nueva Palmira and Carmelo there is a stretch along the Río Uruguay of great tourist importance.
 Points of interest in this area are Punta Gorda, Zagarzazú and Colonia Estrella.
 In Zagarzazú there is a small airport and a luxury hotel, the Four Seasons Carmelo Hotel, with an important golf course.

 Just northwest of Carmelo is Juncal Island which once held a notorious prison.
 The city is a few kilometers from the town of Las Víboras.

+Sport

+The city is represented in the regional Liga MVD by Carmelo Fútbol Club, which was founded on November 10, 2021.